tariq7299/AhmedAliCompetition/to-do.md

 ### NOT IMPORTANT
+- Add api before backend route
 - Integrate postgres
 - Create multi postgres server on two seperate server athat any request will be sent to both and saved to both
 - Use websocket in the tables view
 - USE JWT INSTEAD OF
 - Add csrf token
+- use toast insteal of alerts
+- use error handling just like in bolesa

 # Frontend